rives-io/riv/docs/developing-cartridges.md

 And again, you will see the "hello world!" screen!

-As mentioned before `luajit` is contained the official RIV OS, but interpreter for programming languages are not.
+As mentioned before `luajit` is contained the official RIV OS, but interpreter for other programming languages are not.
 If you would like to use Python or JavaScript for example, you will have to embed their interpreter inside the cartridge which could make it very big, this is why I recommend using just official supported interpreted languages,